camaraproject/IdentityAndConsentManagement/documentation/CAMARA-Security-Interoperability.md

 This flow SHOULD return short-lived access tokens.

-This flow MUST not return refresh tokens.
+This flow MUST NOT return refresh tokens.

 ## Handling of acr_values